Gelodev04/appreach-io/README.md

 ## Environment Variables

+`IF THERE IS A NEW VARIABLE DO THE FOLLOWING:`

+- add the NEXT_PUBLIC variables in src/data/client.ts
+- add the private variables in src/data/server.ts

 `MONGODB_URI=""`

 > The connection string for the MongoDB database.
 This URI includes the username, password, cluster address, and default database.